 I’m Yoram Youvel.
-I’m a and neuroscientist at the Hebrew University of Jerusalem.
-And when I 14 years old, my father died.
-I was sitting in class when my mother and my grandfather knocked on door and asked me out to the corridor.
+I’m a psychiatrist and neuroscientist at the Hebrew of Jerusalem.
+And when I was 14 years old, my father died.
+I was sitting in class when mother and my grandfather knocked on the door and asked me out to the corridor.

-He was a doctor, a scientist, a paratrooper.
-He a young, strong, happy, healthy man.
-He was my hero.
-And death broke my heart.
+He was a doctor, scientist, a paratrooper.
+He was a young, strong, happy, healthy man.
+He my hero.
+And his death broke my heart.

-Do you remember the pain you felt when broke your heart?
+Do you remember the pain you felt someone broke your heart?
 When your best friend or your mother died?
-Or man you loved told you that he doesn’t love you anymore.
+Or the you loved told you that he doesn’t love you anymore.
 You probably do.

-But why do we feel mental pain at all?
-And what’s the relationship between physical and mental pain?
-And most importantly, how can we make mental better?
-Together with many scientists and physicians, I spent searching for answers to these questions.
+But why do feel mental pain at all?
+And what’s the relationship physical and mental pain?
+And most importantly, how can we mental pain better?
+Together with many scientists and physicians, I spent years searching for answers these questions.

-Now, growing up, never heard the words, “We want you to be a and a brain scientist like your father.”
+Now, growing up, I never heard the words, “We want you to be a doctor and a brain scientist like father.”
 But somehow that’s what happened.
-Twelve after my father died, I was a graduate student Dr. Eric Kandel’s lab at Columbia University.
-Eric, who the Nobel Prize for his work on the molecular basis of memory, was the ultimate mentor.
+Twelve years after my father died, I was a graduate student at Dr. Kandel’s lab at Columbia University.
+Eric, who won the Nobel for his work on the molecular basis of memory, was the ultimate mentor.
 Passionate, energetic and inspiring.

-Under his guidance, I studied a receptor.
-It’s a protein that’s part of synapse.
-And synapses are structures through which nerve cells communicate with other.
-Now that receptor was a GPCR.
+Under guidance, I studied a receptor.
+It’s a protein that’s part of a synapse.
+And are structures through which nerve cells communicate with each other.
+Now that was a GPCR.
 That’s a G protein coupled receptor.
-I’ll explain what this means in a minute then you’ll understand what this stack of markers is doing here.
+I’ll explain what this in a minute and then you’ll understand what this stack of is doing here.

-And I did that, I didn’t really realize that work on that receptor, which completely unrelated to my future work as a clinical psychiatrist, would one day help us in our search for better treatments for physical and mental pain.
+And when I did that, I didn’t really realize that work on receptor, which seemed completely unrelated to my future work as clinical psychiatrist, would one day help us in our search better treatments for physical and mental pain.

-Now a big step that way was the work of Jaak Panksepp, my great scientific mentor.
-In a classical experiment, Panksepp separated puppies from mothers for 15 minutes.
-Never more than that because he loved animals.
-When puppies lose their mothers, they a sound which is called the separation distress cry.
+Now a big step along way was the work of Jaak Panksepp, my other great scientific mentor.
+In a classical experiment, Panksepp puppies from their mothers for 15 minutes.
+Never more that because he loved animals.
+When puppies lose their mothers, make a sound which is called the separation distress cry.
 And it goes like this.

 (Imitates puppy wailing)

-Puppies do it, kittens do it, babies do it. young mammals do it when they’re in pain or when they miss their mothers.
-And we all know how cry makes us feel inside.
+Puppies do it, do it, babies do it.
+All young mammals do it when they’re in pain or when miss their mothers.
+And we all know how this cry makes us feel inside.

-Panksepp and his colleagues then traced the brain circuits that produce these cries in guinea pigs, they made a startling discovery.
-That these are the very same circuits that are active when humans feel and when they experience depression.
-And these circuits are also part of the brain’s matrix that mediates our sensations of physical and mental pain.
+Panksepp and his colleagues then traced brain circuits that produce these cries in guinea pigs, and they made a startling discovery.
+That these the very same circuits that are active when humans feel sad and when experience depression.
+And these circuits are also part of the brain’s pain matrix that mediates our sensations of physical and pain.

-But why we born with this terrible gift hardwired into our brains?
-Well, probably because like any pain, pain is an alarm system.
-Its task is to prevent damage. babies lose their mothers, they hurt and they cry.
-Which brings their mothers back, it also makes them seek their mothers.
-In the wild, this is life-saving.
+But why are we born with this terrible gift hardwired into our brains?
+Well, probably because any pain, mental pain is an alarm system.
+Its task is to prevent damage.
+When babies lose their mothers, they hurt and cry.
+Which brings their mothers back, and it also makes them seek their mothers.
+In the wild, this life-saving.
 Puppies and babies cannot survive without their mothers.

-So now we know we have mental pain.
-It is the glue that us together in couples, in families and communities.
-And someone we love goes away or is taken away us, it’s this pain which draws us back together. once we realize this, then we can answer an age-old question that poets and have been asking for thousands of years.
+So now we know why have mental pain.
+It is the glue that keeps us together in couples, in families and communities.
+And someone we love goes away or is taken away from us, it’s this which draws us back together.
+And once we realize this, then we can answer an age-old question that poets and philosophers have been asking for of years.

-Does love hurt?
+Does love always hurt?
 What do you think?
-Does love always hurt?
-Yes, love always hurts, of course. that’s what it’s supposed to do.
-Mental pain is simply the high price, the very high price, that we pay for our ability love.
-And personally, and, you know, I’ve been around the block couple of times, personally, I think it’s worth it.
+Does always hurt?
+Yes, love always hurts, of course.
+Because that’s what it’s supposed to do.
+Mental pain is simply high price, the very high price, that we pay for our ability love.
+And personally, and, you know, I’ve been around the block a couple of times, personally, I think it’s worth it.

-But we’re not entirely defenseless against pain because our brains produce endorphins or endogenous opioids, very own feel-good molecules, the natural remedy for both physical and mental pain.
+But we’re not entirely defenseless against pain our brains produce endorphins or endogenous opioids, our very own feel-good molecules, the natural remedy for both and mental pain.
 Endorphins are released in the brain during aerobic exercise or when we’re close to we love, and immediately after severe injuries.

-And we know what endorphins do, they attach to special receptors in brain, and the most important among them are mu opioid receptors.
-And just like receptor I worked on in Kandel’s lab, mu opioid receptors are GPCR.
+And we now what endorphins do, they attach to special receptors in the brain, and the most important among them are mu receptors.
+And just like the receptor I worked on in Kandel’s lab, mu opioid receptors are GPCR.

-Here’s how they work. all GPCRs, mu opioid receptors are made of seven spirals loops that are stacked together, sticking through both sides of the cell membrane.
+Here’s they work.
+Like all GPCRs, mu opioid receptors are made of seven spirals or that are stacked together, sticking through both sides of the cell membrane.
 Like this, OK.

-And when endorphins attach to mu opioid receptors from the outside, they cause them to change their shape. this, OK?
-And this triggers a series of events inside the neurons which eventually the pain.
+And endorphins attach to mu opioid receptors from the outside, they cause to change their shape.
+Like this, OK?
+And this triggers series of events inside the neurons which eventually ease the pain.

-Now, forget the molecules for a second.
-When you hug someone you who is suffering from severe physical or mental pain, you actually cause brain to release endorphins.
-They attach to mu opioid in her synapses and turn them on, and they soothe her pain.
+Now, forget the molecules a second.
+When you hug someone you love who is suffering from severe physical or pain, you actually cause her brain to release endorphins.
+They to mu opioid receptors in her synapses and turn them on, and they soothe her pain.

-And yet, sometimes mental pain gets so that no amount of love can soothe it.
-But has powerful drugs that can ease any physical pain. are the narcotics or opioids like morphine.
-Narcotics work mainly by activating mu opioid receptors.
+And yet, sometimes pain gets so intense that no amount of love can soothe it.
+But medicine has powerful drugs that can ease physical pain.
+These are the narcotics or opioids like morphine.
+Narcotics work by activating mu opioid receptors.

 footnote

-But so, can narcotics also treat the pain of separation?
-It was Jaak who found the answer.
-Panksepp gave his puppies in a experiment tiny, tiny doses of morphine, lower than the lowest doses that used to treat physical pain, and his puppies immediately stopped and started playing with each other as if they no longer their mothers.
+But if so, can also treat the pain of separation?
+It was Jaak Panksepp who the answer.
+Panksepp gave his puppies in a separation experiment tiny, tiny doses of morphine, lower than the lowest doses that are used to treat physical pain, his puppies immediately stopped crying and started playing with each other as if they no longer miss mothers.

 Let’s go to humans now.
-When mental pain in humans becomes too to bear people, some people, will do anything to stop it, even try to kill themselves.
-Indeed, I’m saying this as a clinical psychiatrist, unbearable mental pain is a huge risk factor suicide.
+When mental pain in humans becomes too intense to bear people, some people, will do anything to stop it, even to kill themselves.
+Indeed, and I’m saying this as a clinical psychiatrist, unbearable mental pain a huge risk factor for suicide.

 footnote

-But if narcotics treat physical pain, and if they can soothe the mental of separation, can they also help suicidal people become less suicidal? few years ago, together with Panksepp and other colleagues, my research conducted a clinical trial.
-We gave people who were severely suicidal very low doses of a drug, called buprenorphine, for four weeks.
+But if narcotics treat physical pain, and if they can the mental pain of separation, can they also help suicidal become less suicidal?
+A few years ago, together with Panksepp and other colleagues, research team conducted a clinical trial.
+We gave people who were severely suicidal very doses of a narcotic drug, called buprenorphine, for four weeks.

-We discovered that tiny, tiny doses of buprenorphine, which too low to treat physical pain, helped many of them less suicidal.
+We discovered that tiny, tiny doses of buprenorphine, are too low to treat physical pain, helped many of them less suicidal.
 But narcotics are extremely dangerous drugs.
 They may cause addiction, and they’re lethal in overdose.
-In contrast, endorphins are not lethal in overdose, and they’re less likely to cause addiction.
-So narcotics and endorphins probably activate mu opioid receptors in different ways.
+In contrast, endorphins not lethal in overdose, and they’re much less likely to cause addiction.
+So narcotics and endorphins probably mu opioid receptors in different ways.

-Now, if we could find drugs activate mu opioid receptors in a way that resembles how activate them, we might be able to treat physical mental pain without some of the dangerous side effects of narcotics.
-And when research team came to this conclusion, I suddenly remembered what I learned in Kandel’s lab many, many years ago.
+Now, if we could drugs that activate mu opioid receptors in a way that resembles how endorphins activate them, we might be able to treat and mental pain without some of the dangerous side effects of narcotics.
+And when my team came to this conclusion, I suddenly remembered what I had learned in Kandel’s lab many, many ago.

 footnote

-Some GPCRs can activated by two different drugs at the same time.
-And when this happens, the result may be different from what happens when they’re by just one drug.
-So our research team then used molecular computing technologies to create a detailed model of the human mu opioid receptor.
-And then, with the help of programs as molecular docking algorithms, we screened thousands of existing drugs on a model of the receptor.
+Some GPCRs can be activated by two different drugs the same time.
+And when this happens, the result be different from what happens when they’re activated by just one drug.
+So our research team then used molecular technologies to create a detailed virtual model of the human mu opioid receptor.
+And then, with the of programs known as molecular docking algorithms, we screened of existing drugs on a virtual model of the receptor.

-Eventually, we found a way to teach an old dog, that’s the human mu opioid receptor, some tricks.
-We found two drugs that are not narcotics, and they work together in very, very small to activate the human mu opioid receptor.
+Eventually, we found a way to teach an old dog, that’s the mu opioid receptor, some new tricks.
+We found two drugs that are not narcotics, and they work in very, very small doses to activate the human mu opioid receptor.

-I’m not telling you their names, because we have to run many tests and clinical trials before we can be certain that combination does exactly what we think it does.
-But both of these drugs have been around for many, many years, and they’ve been used by millions of people.
-So we that they’re safe for humans.
+I’m not telling you their names, because we have to run many tests and clinical trials before we be certain that their combination does exactly what we think it does.
+But both of drugs have been around for many, many years, and they’ve been by millions of people.
+So we know that they’re safe for humans.

-Here’s our bottom line.
+Here’s bottom line.
 Let’s summarize what we’ve seen.
 First and foremost, mental pain is real.
 It’s hardwired into our brains.
-And mental pain is an essential part of mourning and depression and sadness.
-And it gets severe enough, it can actually make people suicidal.
-Endorphins are brain’s remedy for physical and mental pain, and they work mainly, not exclusively, but mainly by activating opioid receptors.
+And mental pain is an essential part of mourning and depression sadness.
+And when it gets severe enough, it can actually people suicidal.
+Endorphins are brain’s natural remedy for physical and mental pain, and work mainly, not exclusively, but mainly by activating mu opioid receptors.

-Now, narcotics also activate mu opioid receptors, but in a way that causes addiction and can to death.
+Now, narcotics also activate mu opioid receptors, but a way that causes addiction and can lead to death.
 And this is why narcotics are so dangerous.
-New computational technologies have helped identify two existing drugs that together may treat physical and mental pain without some of the severe side effects of narcotics.
-However, this is still work in progress.
-It would be a few years before it may an approved treatment.
+New computational have helped us identify two existing drugs that together may treat physical and mental pain without some of the severe side of narcotics.
+However, this is still a work in progress.
+It would be few years before it may become an approved treatment.

-But, and this is the last thing I’m going say, regardless of drugs, you have the ability to help family and friends who are in severe physical or pain.
+But, and this is last thing I’m going to say, regardless of drugs, you have the ability help family and friends who are in severe physical or mental pain.

 (Applause)